byuitechops/update-course-images/README.md

 Executes the uploadCanvas file, which will upload the image to a specific course with the course id.

 Requirements: `npm run clean` must have been executed.
 This function relies on the results of the clean file execution.

+<b>Important</b> (notice given 10/31/2018): I have updated the code to allow `npm run upload` to be run on its own while giving it the array of
+proper Canvas course objects.
+The updated way to call `npm run upload` is to ensure that the JSON file that contains the array of Canvas course objects exists and execute `npm run upload ${insert your filepath to JSON file here}`.
+For example, I have a file named exampleCourses.json inside the test folder and I would run `npm run upload ./test/exampleCourses.json` to get the files to upload.
+Same requirements are enforced.

 #### `npm run clean`
 Executes the cleanImages file, which will clean the images folder and create a new folder named updatedImages, which will